MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-create-a-simple-mail-item.md

 MAPI can be used to create and send a message that requests a read receipt.
 When a read receipt is requested, the messaging system generates and returns a read report to the sender when the recipient opens the message.

-For information about how to download, view, and run the code from the MFCMAPI application and CreateOutlookItemsAddin project referenced in this topic, see [How to: Install the Samples Used in This Section](how-to-install-the-samples-used-in-this-section.md).
+For information about how to download, view, and run the code from the MFCMAPI application and CreateOutlookItemsAddin project referenced in this topic, see [Install the Samples Used in This Section](how-to-install-the-samples-used-in-this-section.md).

 ###